How we are responding to the pandemic, to help keep our customers safe

 Where self-isolation is taking place within a property or scheme, we will defer a visit until after the self-isolation period.
 If a significant health & safety risk is present, we will escalate this for decision and inform residents.
 We will ensure effective record keeping around attempts to make access and communicate our actions transparently.

 Our teams are operating as normal for the elderly and vulnerable with planned care and support visits within our Independent Living Schemes as scheduled and in line with risk assessments.

 Staff are wearing the correct PPE to protect you.

 We remain cautious and we will continue to protect ourselves and adapt a common sense approach to what we are doing.

 - Visiting restrictions are now lifted but ask again, a common sense approach is given and not large numbers of family and friends visiting at the same time.

 - Risk assessments and control measures remain in place.
 Staff will continue to wear masks and PPE, and the cleaning regimes will continue on our schemes which will be reviewed monthly.

 - We ask that you follow guidance, and we encourage the use of masks when moving around communal areas.

-- Each scheme will be introducing more and varied activities with the lifting of restrictions.
+- Each scheme will have varied activities going ahead.